 " tax notices in the mail.
 Why?
-The U.S. Internal Revenue Service
+The IRS considers forgiven or

-considers forgiven or canceled debt as income.
-Creditors and debt
+canceled debt as income.
+Creditors and debt collectors that

-collectors that agree to accept at least $600 less than the
+agree to accept at least $600 less than the original balance are

 forms with the IRS and to send debtors notices as well.
-Taxpayers
+The nearly

-must report that portion of forgiven debt as "income" on their
+portion of forgiven debt as "income" on their federal income tax

 "A lot of people don't realize they have any tax issues at all

-when they are going through this," says Alison Flores, a researcher
+when they are going through this," says Alison Flores, principal